revaturelabs/interviewquestions/Python/Python-Datatypes/Tuple.md

 <details><summary> <b>Explanation</b> </summary>

-> The answer of above code is not `tuple` because in python if you have to create a `tuple` of single item only, then you need to add a comma after the item.
+> The answer of above code is not `tuple` because in python if you have to create a `tuple` of single item, you need to add a comma after the item.
 > If you missed the comma, the python will treat it as a string type (str class).

  </details>